Youth Bird Drawing Contest 2020

 SAVE THE DATE

-A special reception for contest winners and prize awards will be given at the Tacoma Nature Center on the evening of May 30, 2018.
-Selected winners will also be recognized in the June/July issue of Tahoma Audubon's newsletter, The Towhee, and winning artwork will be framed and on display at the Tacoma Nature Center this summer from May 30 - Aug.
-31.
+A special reception for contest winners and prize awards will be given at the Tacoma Nature Center on the evening of May 29, 2019.
+Selected winners will also be recognized in the June/July issue of Tahoma Audubon's newsletter, The Towhee, and winning artwork will be framed and on display at the Tacoma Nature Center this summer from May 29th - Aug.
+2nd.
+Artwork will be displayed at Artist and Craftsman Supply of Tacoma from Aug.
+4th - Sept.
+4th

 RULES AND SUBMISSIONS

-- You must include a submission form with your entry.
-Download the form here (PDF).
+You must include a submission form with your entry.
+Download entry form here (PDF)

 Submissions are due by April 30.
 To submit your entry, you can:

-- Awards and prizes will be given by grade categories 1-2, 3-4, 5-6, 7-8.
-Prizes are generously being donated by Arts and Craftsman Supply Tacoma.
+Awards and prizes will be given by grade categories 1-2, 3-4, 5-6, 7-8.
+Prizes are generously being donated by Arts and Craftsman Supply of Tacoma.

-- Winners will be honored at a special reception on May 30th and their artwork will be framed and displayed at the Tacoma Nature Center from May 30 - August 31.
+Winners will be honored at a special reception on May 29th and their artwork will be framed and displayed at the Tacoma Nature Center from May 29th - August 2nd.
+Artwork will be displayed at Artist and Craftsman Supply of Tacoma from Aug.
+4th - Sept 4th.